Joseph Martin Kraus: Studies

 Kraus's parents wished him to matriculate as a student of law at the University of Mainz in 1773.
 However, he was not satisfied with the situation at that university, and even published a satire about it.
 After only one year, he applied to the University of Erfurt, where he could study music too.
-Both Catholic and Protestant (Lutheran) music was flourishing in Erfurt, with a rich musical tradition.
+Both Catholic and Protestant (Lutheran) music were flourishing in Erfurt, with a rich musical tradition.
 Kraus soon neglected his law studies and focused fully on music and literature.

-A defamation trial against his father forced him to interrupt his studies for one year and to move back to Buchen.
+A defamation trial against his father forced him to interrupt his studies for one year and move back to Buchen.
 He spent his time there writing his three-act tragedy Tolon and several musical works for the town church of St. Oswald, including a Te Deum in D major and the motet Fracto Demum Sacramento, also in D major.
 After this one-year break, he continued his studies of law in Göttingen.
 Although the Göttinger Hainbund (the German poet group that flourished in 1772–74) no longer existed, Kraus found himself very much attracted to the ideas of this group of young poets who were almost fanatically devoted to Friedrich Gottlieb Klopstock.
 In this period Kraus composed a recently rediscovered book of 19 poems titled Versuch von Schäfersgedichten.
 He became increasingly involved with the Sturm und Drang movement, which influenced both his writing and his music.

 In 1775, at the age of nineteen, Kraus wrote his Requiem, one of his earliest compositions.
 There is no way to know for sure whether young Kraus was induced to compose this genre of church music for personal reasons, or whether his choice may have been influenced by his attraction to Sturm und Drang.
 The work is full of dramatic force and original, bold ideas.

 The Requiem was followed by two oratorios: Der Tod Jesu and Die Geburt Jesu (lost), and the musical treatise Etwas von und über Musik: fürs Jahr 1777 (Something about Music: for the year 1777; Frankfurt am Main 1778).

 The oratorio Der Tod Jesu differs from the oratorios of many other composers in that Kraus wrote both the music and the text.
 As a librettist, Kraus showed a series of scenes that covered the full spectrum of human emotions, from sorrow and fear to joy.
 The work corresponds fully to a rhetorical question already raised in Kraus's treatise Etwas von und über Musik:

 "Should not church music be mostly for the heart?"

 ("Soll die Musik in den Kirchen nicht am meisten fürs Herz sein?")

 During his stay in Göttingen, Kraus had become friendly with a Swedish fellow student, Carl Stridsberg, who persuaded him to accompany him to Stockholm to apply for a position at the court of King Gustav III.